shubhamrana2374/Portfolio/README.md

 ### Student ID : 45812713

-## This is the portfolio for project for this semster.
-Project includes various scenario's on which analysis is required.
+## This is the portfolio submissions for this semester.
+Various portfolio's includes different scenario's on which analysis is required.

 ## Portfolio 1: